Background pattern

 • Indigestion or belching

-• Rash on the skin or redness
+• Skin rash or redness

-• Muscle pain, leg pain or joint pain
+• Muscle, leg, or joint pain

-• Fractures in the hip, wrist and spine
+• Fractures in the hip, wrist, and spine

-• Urinary tract infection
+• Urinary tract infection (infection of the bladder)

 • Chest pain